Kobewhitaker1/Kobe-Proposal-/kobe proposal.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

 Some steps that I would need to take in order to complete this project would be to first learn how to use the operating system LOVE.
 After that I can use the videos lessens used to make the Pong and try to code methods that could reverse its basic functions.
-If not I could reseach functions of game objects that can be used in love like learning how to spin a object and make artificial gravity within the game.
+If not I could reseach functions of game objects that can be used in love like learning how to spin a object and make artificial gravity within the game.I would also need to learn more advanced skills in game programming and look up additional functions that I could add to the game.